 The Telecommunication Industry Association maintains these standards on a participative basis involving engineers, manufacturers and users.
 It invites them to submit suggestions and vote on its amendments.

-The Four Data Center Tiers – Executive Overview
+What are Data Center Tiers – Executive Overview

-The four levels of data centers extend from requirements for a basic server room, all the way through to a mission-critical installation such as the NASA control center.
+The four levels of data center tiers extend from requirements for a basic server room, all the way through to a mission-critical installation such as the NASA control center.
 The highest level is Tier IV.
 In this case all subsystems must be fully redundant.
 Moreover, the center must be able to operate independently for an indefinite period in the event of a primary power outage.

-The Role of the Seattle-Based Uptime Institute
+The Role of Seattle-Based Uptime Institute Tiering System

 There are two phases whereby data centers determine their availability, and therefore the return on investment the design promises.
 These are first, tier certification of the design documents.
 Then the second phase assures that the constructed data center actually meets these design standards.